-Skagit County’s stormwater management requirements different depending on whether you’re inside or outside the NPDES Permit Area.
+Skagit County’s stormwater management requirements differ depending on whether you’re inside or outside the NPDES Permit Area.

 Stormwater Site Plan Requirement